liamaxelrod/DIT356-T6-Project/README.md

 - **Availability:** Given the fact that the system shall provide dentist appointment bookings for all citizens of Gothenburg.
+This was achieved using circuit breakers in both backend components to minimize downtime.

 - **Simplicity:** Given the fact that the system will serve a single purpose, simplicity becomes important.
-This is also reflected in the architectural styles that have been chosen.
+This was achieved using APIs(Leaflet and Full-Calendar) to simplify the use cases for the user client.

 - **Performance:** Given that this system will be used yearly by more than half a million users, it shall be able to handle thousands of concurrent users.
-This can be achieved using a "publish and subscribe" architecture as it provides light-weight messaging.
+This was achieved using a "publish and subscribe" architecture as it provides light-weight messaging with MQTT.

 - **Usability:** Given that the end goal is the release of a product for a large number of users with vastly different levels of technological literacy.
+This was achieved with extensive rounds of peer testing to ensure the user client was intuitive.

-- **Reliability:** Given that the system will be under constant stress of large numbers of concurrent users, system is expected to work despite the possibility of individual components not working
+- **Reliability:** Given that the system will be under constant stress of large numbers of concurrent users, this was also achieved using circuit breakers in both backend components.